openshift/assisted-service/docs/hive-integration/late-binding.md

 Note that the Pull Secret of the InfraEnv can be different from the one specified in the Cluster Deployment.

+## Teardown

+When an InfraEnv CR is deleted, the hosts related to it will be deleted if they are Unbound or Installed.
+If no more hosts are connected, the InfraEnv will be deleted.
+If there are still hosts connected, the InfraEnv CR will not be deleted until all the related hosts are deleted or Unbound.

 ## Unsupported flows

 The following operations are not supported: